DosenSuppe/CPU-24bit/docs/Dasm/Examples/LDI.md

 # LDI Example

-The LDI instruction allows immediate values to be loaded into registers.
+The LDI instruction allows immediate values to be loaded into a [Register](../../CpuParts/Register.md).
 These values can be by reference or constants.

 ## Syntax